City-of-Helsinki/drupal-documentation/README.md

 ### [Robot-framework tests](https://github.com/City-of-Helsinki/helfi-test-automation-python)

+NOTICE: Currently this part of the project is unusable since it has a dependency to helfi_example_content module that is no longer available.
 Automated tests done using Robot-framework.
 The readme has framework installation and running instructions.

 ## Tools